wy82/Fast-Robots/docs/_pages/lab-7.md

     outputs[:,i] = x.flatten()
 ```

+Note that as with the implementation of the PID controller, there is the option of using the time stamps to precisely calculate the time steps $h$.

+To keep things simple however, these time steps are interpreted as constant, although this will admittedly add error since the time steps have a standard deviation of a few milliseconds.

+Fortunately, the performance of the filter and controller both appear surprisingly robust against variations in these time steps, so there isn't a huge loss in accuracy.

 To accomplish this, we call on a provided helper function kf(), which computes the updates of the mean and covariance of the current belief after one iteration of the filter:

 ```python